-Created by Mike & Mollie.
-Subscribe to our blog.
+Created by Mike Donghia.
+Subscribe to our blog for free daily updates.

 We live in an era where our devices seem to control every part of our day, from the moment we wake up to the second we fall asleep.
 Constant notifications and endless scrolling can leave us feeling exhausted and mentally scattered.
-If you’re tired of the digital noise and craving a bit of clarity, a digital detox might be just what you need.
+If youโre tired of the digital noise and craving a bit of clarity, a digital detox might be just what you need.

 Here are 9 actionable tips to help you step away from screens and regain your focus and energy.